Button

 Justified

-Icons can be used before copy.
-These are called leading icons.
-Buttons don’t always need an icon but they often add clarity for the traveller.
+Leading icons are used before button copy and trailing accessories are used after.
+Buttons don’t always need an icon or accessory but they often add clarity for the traveller.

 Leading icons

-Leading icons are used as a visual representation of a button’s action to lessen cognitive load for travellers.
+Leading icons can visually represent a button’s action to lessen the cognitive load for travellers.
 For instance, a bell icon may symbolise setting up notifications or alerts.

 Buttons Do Leading

-Trailing icons should be used in specific use cases as a nod to the interaction selecting the button triggers.
+Trailing icons should be used in specific use cases as a nod to the interaction.
 Some examples are:

-• Menu buttons where we use chevrons as a drop-downs.
+• menu buttons where we use chevrons as a drop-down

 These should be used more sparingly in left-to-right languages.